danieldunderfelt/react-response/README.md

 The custom render function in the above example will receive `{ foo: "bar" }` as the `renderProps` argument.
 If you simply pass your root component as Response's child, the renderProps will be applied to it.

 This is not very useful in the case of the `simpleResponse`.
-If you use `reactRouterResponse`, you give your route config to the factory and the handler outputs `renderProps` from React-router.
+If you use `reactRouterResponse` (from the `react-response-router` package), you give your route config to the factory and the handler outputs `renderProps` from React-router.
 An example:

 ```javascript
 <Response handler={ createReactRouterResponse(routes) }>